Leipzig (Universitätskinderklinik Leipzig)

 vaguely that under director Dr. Catel "fascism's destructive

-ideology did not pass by the Clinic" (here), and no further information is provided one of
+ideology did not pass by the Clinic" (here), and no further information was originally

 A city memorial book for citizens in Leipzig who fell victim to the Nazi